Brooklyn Bridge: Cables

 The spinning of the wires required the manufacture of large coils of it which were galvanized but not oiled when they left the factory.
 The coils were delivered to a yard near the Brooklyn anchorage.
 There they were dipped in linseed oil, hoisted to the top of the anchorage, dried out and spliced into a single wire, and finally coated with red zinc for further galvanizing.
 There were thirty-two drums at the anchorage yard, eight for each of the four main cables.
 Each drum had a capacity of 60,000 ft of wire.
 The first experimental wire for the main cables was stretched between the towers on May 29, 1877, and spinning began two weeks later.
 All four main cables were being strung by that July.
 During that time, the temporary footbridge was unofficially opened to members of the public, who could receive a visitor's pass; by August 1877 several thousand visitors from around the world had used the footbridge.
 The visitor passes ceased that September after a visitor had an epileptic seizure and nearly fell off.

 As the wires were being spun, work also commenced on the demolition of buildings on either side of the river for the Brooklyn Bridge's approaches; this work was mostly complete by September 1877.
 The following month, initial contracts were awarded for the suspender wires, which would hang down from the main cables and support the deck.
 By May 1878, the main cables were more than two-thirds complete.
 However, the following month, one of the wires slipped, killing two people and injuring three others.
 In 1877, Hewitt wrote a letter urging against the use of Bessemer steel in the bridge's construction.
 Bids had been submitted for both crucible steel and Bessemer steel; John A. Roebling's Sons submitted the lowest bid for Bessemer steel, but at Hewitt's direction, the contract was awarded to Haigh.

-A subsequent investigation discovered that Haigh had substituted inferior quality wire in the cables.
+A subsequent wire sampling by Roebling's assistant engineers discovered that Haigh had substituted inferior quality wire in the cables.
 Of eighty rings of wire that were tested, only five met standards, and it was estimated that Haigh had earned $300,000 from the deception.
 At this point, it was too late to replace the cables that had already been constructed.
 Roebling determined that the poorer wire would leave the bridge only four times as strong as necessary, rather than six to eight times as strong.
 The inferior-quality wire was allowed to remain and 150 extra wires were added to each cable.
-To avoid public controversy, Haigh was not fired, but instead was required to personally pay for higher-quality wire.
+To avoid public controversy, Haigh was not fired, but instead was required to personally pay for the extra higher-quality wire needed.
 The contract for the remaining wire was awarded to the John A. Roebling's Sons, and by October 5, 1878, the last of the main cables' wires went over the river.